Course overview

 We recruit to the programme every two years to ensure that we are able to effectively staff the research training units and supervisory teams.

-The next entry for PhD Education Research is September 2023.
+The next date for admissions for PhD Education Research is October 2025.

 Course information